delower186/wp-todo/readme.txt

 == Features ==
 * **Brand new design & re-developed from scratch - More Features comming soon!**
+* Kanban board
+* FullCalendar
 * Create and manage tasks and to-do lists
-* Assign priorities (High, Medium, Low) to tasks
+* Assign priorities (Critical, High, Normal, Low) to tasks
-* Set statuses (Not Started, In Progress, On Hold, Review, Completed, Cancelled)
+* Set statuses (Not Started, In Progress, In Review, Completed)
 * Add deadlines for timely task completion
 * Track milestones and progress
 * Collaborate with team members using comments